 You don’t see this every day: In a 14-9 win over Boston, three White Sox players scored on a routine single off the bat of Buck Weaver.

 The White Sox had a total of nine representatives for the American League in the All-Star Game.
 It was played in Cleveland, and the AL won a slugfest, 11-9, thanks to Nellie Fox, who drove in the winning runs on a single in the eighth inning off Brooklyn’s Carl Erskine.
-The nine players are the franchise record.
+The nine All-Stars remain the franchise record.

-In addition to Fox (2B) the Sox had Minnie Miñoso (OF), Chico Carrasquel (SS), Sandy Consuegra (P), Bob Keegan (P), Sherm Lollar (C), Virgil Trucks(P), George Kell (3B) and Ferris Fain (1B) on the team.
-Kell and Fain weren’t able to play because of injuries.
+In addition to Fox the Sox had Minnie Miñoso, Chico Carrasquel, Sandy Consuegra, Bob Keegan, Sherm Lollar, Virgil Trucks, George Kell and Ferris Fain on the team.
+Kell and Fain weren’t active, due to injuries.

 That year, the White Sox would go 94-60-1 and finish in third place.

 The White Sox battery of Sherm Lollar and Frank Baumann became only the third such duo to hit back-to-back home runs in a game.
 They connected off the Yankees’ Bill Stafford in the fifth inning of a 6-2 loss at Comiskey Park.